stakevrun/frontend/README.md

 ## Getting Started

+Copy `.env.development.example` to `.env.development` and fill out the working values for your development environment.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev